Currently building Friendshift

 What I'm doing now

-Friendshift is our response to a real, measurable problem: in-person time with friends has fallen 57% in the last decade, and the cost of that — to health, meaning, and the texture of ordinary life — is well documented.
-We're building the assistive technology, hardware and software, that helps the people you actually care about stay close without it feeling like one more thing to manage.
+The case is well-documented: in-person time with friends has fallen 57% in the last decade, with measurable costs to health, meaning, and the texture of ordinary life.
+We're building for the friend who wants to be a better friend, without that work feeling like one more thing to manage.

 My role is broader than any single function.
-Engineering is the strongest thread — I own the architecture from device through cloud, lead the AI work, and hire the early team — but the job lives just as much in product, design, and the thousand small judgment calls that decide whether a thing feels human or not.
-The timing matters: foundation models have finally made it possible to build software that holds ambient context about the people you care about without turning that context into ad targeting.
-Friendshift is what that looks like when you point it at friendship instead of attention.
+Engineering is the strongest thread — I own the architecture from device through cloud and lead the AI work — but the job lives just as much in product, design, and the thousand small judgment calls that decide whether a thing feels human or not.
+The timing is what makes it possible: foundation models can finally hold the kind of ambient context a thoughtful friend would hold in their head, without that context becoming ad inventory.
+Friendshift is what that looks like when you point the technology at friendship instead of attention.
 It's the most demanding work I've done, and the work I've been preparing for since I was a kid in Austin building things on the side.

 Why this